theandrew168/dripfile/README.md

 * `dripfile-worker` - watches the queue and performs file transfer jobs
 * `dripfile-scheduler` - manages job schedules and publishes them to the queue

-## Test Cases
-* Guest registers and is logged in
-* Guest logs in
-* User verifies their email address (required to log in?)
-* User switches current project
-* User invites a Guest to their project (by email)
-* User deletes another User from their project (owner or admin)
-* User updates another User's role (owner or admin)
-* User updates payment info (require upon reg?)
-* User deletes Account (and all ref'd info)
-* User CRUDs a Location (no delete if affected Jobs)
-* User CRUDs a Job (history entries persist but won't link back)
-* User CRUDs a Schedule (no delete if affected Jobs)
-* User links / unlinks a Job and Schedule
-* User runs a Job adhoc
-* User reruns a completed Job adhoc
-* User views Job history
-* User cancels an in-progress Job
-* User updates their payment info
-* User views old invoices
-* User switches account auth method (email, github, google, etc)

 ## Setup
 This project depends on the [Go programming language](https://golang.org/dl/) and the [TailwindCSS CLI](https://tailwindcss.com/blog/standalone-cli).